 This is a situation where the company cannot pay for what it has bought.

 Also, a promissory note, often used in Japan, is dishonored twice.

 If a promissory note is dishonored twice, the bank’s transactions are suspended, making it impossible to operate the company.

 Money on hand is justice.

-Now, no matter how much deficit you incur or how much your sales decrease, you will never go bankrupt if you have money on hand.
+Now, no matter how much deficit you incur or your sales decrease, you will never go bankrupt if you have money.

-Though some may say, “What are you saying?”, it never goes bankrupt with cash on hand.
+Though some may say, “What are you saying?”, it never goes bankrupt with cash.

 However, have you ever seen a retail business with no people in it not go under?